-Conference bridge systems allow administrators to assign DID numbers to individual conference rooms too.
-The single DID number connects callers with an Interactive Voice Response (IVR) - a technology which allows incoming callers to navigate a phone system before talking to a human operator - that prompts for a room number.
-Further secure with a PIN number either for an individual or for all participants.
+Conference bridge systems also allow administrators to assign DID numbers to individual conference rooms.
+The single DID number connects callers with an Interactive Voice Response (IVR).
+This technology enables incoming callers to navigate a phone system before talking to a human operator, which prompts for a room number.
+Further secure with a PIN number for individuals or all participants.

 Dynamic Meeting Rooms

-Many large scale conference bridge systems allow for the creation of dynamic meeting rooms, which are created and removed on a schedule - useful for systems requiring a higher capacity that is difficult to plan for.
+Many large scale conference bridge systems allow for the creation of dynamic meeting rooms.
+These are created and removed on a schedule, useful for systems requiring a higher capacity that is difficult to plan for.

 Moderator specific controls